Inflectra/rapise-documentation/docs/Guide/dynamics_nav.md

 ## Scroll to a Specific Row of a Grid

-Generally Dynamics NAV grids do not allow accessing cells which are not currently visible on screen.
-Using scrolling it is possible to make a specific row/column of a grid visible.
-If you perform [DoClickCell](/Libraries/DynamicsNAVTable/#DoClickCell) action Rapise will automatically ensure that the cell is visible on screen.
-There is also explicit scroll action [DoScrollTo](/Libraries/DynamicsNAVTable/#DoScrollTo).
+Generally, Dynamics NAV grids do not allow accessing cells that are not currently visible on screen.
+Using scrolling, it is possible to make a specific row/column of a grid visible.
+If you perform a [DoClickCell](/Libraries/DynamicsNAVTable/#DoClickCell) action, Rapise will automatically ensure that the cell is visible on screen.
+There is also an explicit scroll action: [DoScrollTo](/Libraries/DynamicsNAVTable/#DoScrollTo).

 **RVL**